matteomeloni/aws-cloudwatch-logs/README.md

 This library also provides a variety of methods for retrieving aggregate values like `count`, `min`, `max`, `sum`, and `avg`.

+For more information of this feature, you can see the [Aws CloudWatch Logs Insigiht Documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html)

 You may call any of these methods after constructing your query:

 ```php